 A new trend is setting up a hot cocoa bar in your home, so that people can make their hot chocolate the way that they want.
 Here are a few ideas for inspiration.

-Valentine’s Day Hot Chocolate Bar – Stone Gable Blog set up a rustic looking area, complete with bandannas as cozies.
+Rustic Valentine’s Day Hot Chocolate Bar – Set up a rustic looking area, complete with bandannas as cozies.
 After pouring hot chocolate, use a chocolate spoon for added chocolate and then top it off with sprinkles, candy hearts or marshmallows.
-You can see her recipes and tutorials on her site.

 Valentine’s Day Ideas for a Hot Chocolate Bar – Sweet and Simple Living likes to set this up for when the kids come home.
 She likes to do things like cutting out heart shapes from jumbo peppermint marshmallows and then filling them in with melted chocolate.
 You can also coat marshmallows and spoons with chocolate.
 Use her free printable to tie it all together.